gerardcl/renfe-cli/README.md

 # RENFE TIMETABLES CLI

+**NOTE** since I am using more often Rodalies trains I have created [rodalies-cli](https://github.com/gerardcl/rodalies-cli).
+I hope you like it!

 Get faster RENFE Spanish trains timetables in your terminal, with Python3.8+.
 No longer need to open the browser!
 Just keep using your terminal :)